AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Label.md

 ## Overview

-(???)
-The Label annotation allows you to add a text annotation [information?] to the chart.
-[You can add any text of your choice and even have some nice features that can make adding annotations easier.]
+The Label annotation allows you to add a text information to the chart.

 This article explains how to add a Label and configure its basic and visual settings.
 You can find more settings and other useful information in the articles describing annotations in general: